Luxembourg compromise

-The Luxembourg Compromise (or "Luxembourg Accord") was an agreement reached in January 1966 to resolve the "Empty Chair Crisis" which had caused a stalemate within European Economic Community (EEC).
+The Luxembourg compromise (or Luxembourg accord) was an agreement reached in January 1966 to resolve the "Empty Chair Crisis" which had caused a stalemate within the European Economic Community (EEC).

 Charles de Gaulle

 Whereas the founding fathers of the EEC (Konrad Adenauer, Robert Schuman and Jean Monnet) were avowed European integrationists, Charles de Gaulle was a French nationalist.
 In 1960, De Gaulle believed that a council of the heads of government should be created with a secretariat in Paris.
 He desired a European institution that would give France greater power in Europe.
 He also sought to create a political union to further the economic union already in existence, the European Economic Community.
 This was his second attempt at creating more political coordination in Europe, the first being a Franco-Italian proposal that would have required that foreign ministers met outside the EEC structures regularly.
 The Dutch were quick to block that proposal, preferring to keep any political union talks within the Western European Union.

 The West German Chancellor Konrad Adenauer met with De Gaulle in July 1960 where De Gaulle presented a nine-point plan entitled "A Note on the Subject of the Organisation of Europe".
 In this plan, De Gaulle proposed a diminished supranational influence and an end to the American-led integration.
-It soon became apparent to the other five members of the EEC that de Gaulle was planning on creating a political union that would cut out not only American influence but British influence as well.
+It soon became apparent to the other five members of the EEC that De Gaulle was planning on creating a political union that would cut out not only American influence but British influence as well.
 Moreover, it would reconfigure the existing EEC institutions.
 The plan would call for regular summits, a parliament consisting of representatives from each of the member states' parliaments, and a national referendum.

 The other five were interested in a political union, but they expressed concern about the new configuration.
 Chancellor Adenauer reluctantly agreed to the plan, as long as provisions could be included which would keep NATO in Europe and preserve the existing EEC organs.
 Dutch Foreign Minister Joseph Luns was resistant to this new reorganisation, fearing that the exclusion of the United Kingdom and NATO would leave Europe vulnerable.
 Moreover, De Gaulle's plans would have meant a far more intergovernmental Europe, in which the majority of the power would rest with member states and not in supranational organisations.
 This would have meant a step backwards for European integration.
-Luns saw de Gaulle as an aspiring hegemon seeking to expand French influence throughout the continent.
+Luns saw De Gaulle as an aspiring hegemon seeking to expand French influence throughout the continent.
 De Gaulle was clearly trying to increase French power: "Europe is the means for France to recover what it ceased to be after Waterloo: first in the world".